Crate: Design

 Cleats may have more specific names based on added benefit they provide.
 Some published standards only use those more descriptive terms and may never refer to these various lumber components as cleats.
 For example, lumber placed under the top of a wood container to add support for a large top are called "joists".
 Lumber is built into the midsection of the top of a wood container to strengthen the top are called "cleats".
 When the cleats are enlarged and constructed to support a large top, they may generically be termed "cleats" or more specifically be termed "joists".

 A plywood sheathed crate with a pallet-like bottom.

 "Skids" or thick bottom runners, are sometimes specified to allow forklift trucks access for lifting.

 Transportation methods and storage conditions must always be considered when designing a crate.
 Every step of the transportation chain will result in different stresses from shock and vibration.
 Differences in pressure, temperature and humidity may not only adversely affect the content of the crate, but also will have an effect on the holding strength of the fasteners (mostly the nails and staples) in the crate.
 In some countries, any wooden crate being designed to ship overseas must be treated to ISPM 15 standards or commonly known as the “bug stamp” to prevent the spread of disease and insects.

 Although the above definition almost always stands true, there are many slightly altered or 'sub-definitions' used by and in various organizations, agencies and documents.
 This is the result of the small size of the industry and the fact that a single, finite definition of an item that is different every time it is made can be difficult to define.

 IATA, the International Air Transport Association, for example, doesn't allow crates on airplanes because it defines a crate as an open transport container.
 Although a crate can be of the Open or Framed variety, having no sheathing, a Closed crate is not open and is just as safe to ship in as a wooden box, which is allowed by IATA.

+Functional Uses

+Crates are used across a wide range of industries as protective containers for storage, handling, and transportation of goods.
+Their design and construction are typically tailored to the physical characteristics of the contents, the transportation environment, and regulatory requirements.